NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Our ESP32's can run CAN-Bus reading on Core 0 if necessary (utilizing tasks for dual-core functionality)
   * https://randomnerdtutorials.com/esp32-dual-core-arduino-ide/

+* With CAN-Bus, data is constantly being sent to and from all devices in the loop.
+While not every device is set to receive every message, it is important that there is a hierarchy to the messages.
+This way, more crucial data is sent first.
+Our Message ID hierarchy can be found in this repository.

 ## 2023-2024 Design Goals
 * Custom PCBs for subsystems where applicable